SOUTH SHORE YMCA NATURE CENTER

 • Nature Center Preschool welcomes all families and celebrates the many cultures represented in our Y community.

-• Our Family Advisory Council is made up of volunteers from Nature Center Preschool families who serve as liaisons between families and teachers.
+• Each year we welcome 1-2 volunteers for each class from Nature Center Preschool families.
+They serve as liaisons between families and teachers.

-• Our dedicated volunteers also provide input regarding local community needs, guidance for preschool fundraising activities and embrace the mission and philosophy of the Nature Center Preschool, South Shore YMCA Natural Science Center, and the South Shore YMCA.
+• Our dedicated volunteers also provide input regarding local community needs, guidance for preschool fundraising activities and embrace the mission and philosophy of the Nature Center Preschool, South Shore YMCA Nature Center, and the South Shore YMCA.

 Why is it important for my preschooler to learn about nature?